I BUILT A Foil Assist for Under $300

 Almost finished and so close to ride time!

-I connect the battery to the ESC.
+• I connect the battery to the ESC.
 This caused a spark and a pop.
-I wasn't alarmed, this is normal.
+This was due to the bulk capacitors on the ESC.
+I wasn't alarmed; this is normal.

-The motor stopped beeping after the Rx pairs with the Tx.
+• The motor stopped beeping after it found the signal.

 PICTURES